 These great Canadian getaways make winter something to look forward to.

 Winter Resorts Worth Adding to Your Bucket List

 Considering a staycation this winter?
 Chances are, you’ve got world-class winter resorts within driving distance.
 Whether you’re looking for a luxe hotel or a rustic lodge, these great escapes offer scenic vistas, tasty bites and snow-drenched adventures.

 Club Med Québec Charlevoix

-Club Med’s first four-season mountain resort in North America, the newly opened Québec Charlevoix at Le Massif ski resort is a luxe destination with activities to entertain every member of your family.
+Club Med’s first four-season mountain resort in North America, the Québec Charlevoix at Le Massif ski resort is a luxe destination with activities to entertain every member of your family.
 The ski-in/ski-out accommodations overlook the St. Lawrence River, promising scenic views whether you’re carving up the mountain, floating in the 23-metre heated pool or resting in the spa’s sauna (which has floor-to-ceiling windows) between treatments.
 Other highlights include three restaurants and a bar that celebrate local cuisine, plus circus school for the kiddos with juggling, fixed trapeze and trampolining.

 Looking for winter resorts on the wild side?
 Check out 25 of Canada’s quirkiest hotels.

 Photo: The Josie Hotel